dtkaplan/LSTbook/README.md

 ## Overview

-The `{LST}` package has been developed to help students and instructors learn and teach statistics and early data science. `{LST}` supports the new textbook (still in draft) *Lessons in Statistical Thinking*, but instructors may want to use `{LST}` even with other textbooks.
+The `{LSTbook}` package has been developed to help students and instructors learn and teach statistics and early data science.
+`{LSTbook}` supports the 2024 textbook *Lessons in Statistical Thinking*, but instructors may want to use `{LSTbook}` even with other textbooks.

 The statistics component of *Lessons* may fairly be called a radical innovation.
 As an [introductory, university-level